 Missing school is sometimes necessary due to illness or a family emergency.
 However, missed attendance can lead to problems as children miss being taught fundamental skills that are not revisited in the classroom again.
 Tutoring can be used during the absence itself to slow down the learning gap or can be used effectively when they return to school to help bridge that gap.

 These signs can be very different for different age groups.
-We recommend reading our other guide on 'When should my child see a tutor?' to understand better how tutors can help different-aged children.
+We recommend reading our other guide, 'When should my child see a tutor?' to better understand how tutors can help different-aged children.

 As a parent, some of these signs will be easier to spot than others, though, and you may instinctively feel that your child needs a tutor (especially if you are reading this blog).
 That said, if you are still unsure, you can do the following: